Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

 where

 is the fully unintegrated hadronic tensor in the $x$, $k^2$ and $\kTsq$ variables, and the $\mathcal{W}^{j}(k)$ tensors on the right are defined in Eqs.~\eqref{eq:WmunuDIS}-\eqref{eq:WmunuRES}.
-For simplicity of notation, we distinguish the unintegrated tensors from the integrated tensors only by their arguments.
-Note that the integral in $\dkTtwo$ appearing in Eq.~\eqref{eq:Wmunu_j} is limited from above by the maximum transverse momentum squared for the scattered quark defined in Eq.~\eqref{eq:maxkt2}.
+It is important to note that the integral in $\dkTtwo$ appearing in Eq.~\eqref{eq:Wmunu_j} is limited from above by the maximum transverse momentum squared for the scattered quark defined in Eq.~\eqref{eq:maxkt2}.